 Painter, Sculptor, Printmaker, Designer, Lithographer

-Collection Summary: An interview of Theodore Roszak conducted by Harlan Phillips for the Archives of American Art.
+Collection Summary: An interview of Theodore Roszak conducted in 1963, by Harlan Phillips, for the Archives of American Art.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.